apioo/psx/doc/concept/data.rst

    :lines: 36-58
    :prepend: <?php

-Since the importer needs an array structure we must apply an transformation in some cases.
+Since we need a uniform structure of the data we must apply an transformation in some cases.
 The transformation depends also on the content type.
 If we receive an application/xml content type the XmlArray transformer gets applied.